aawalch88/DDS_CaseStudy1/README.md

+# Case Study 1!!

-# This repository is having all the documents for Case Study 1 of Doing Data Science class
+This repository is having all the documents for Case Study 1 of Doing Data Science class